livepeer/docs/docs/video-miners/getting-started/activation.md

 Passphrase:
 ```

-This account will be used to identify your orchestrator on the network. **By default**, the wallet file for the account will be stored under:
+This account will be used to identify your orchestrator on the network. **By default**, the private key for the account will be stored under:

 ```bash
 ~/.lpData/arbitrum-one-mainnet/keystore
 ```

-> **Note:** It is **very important** to safeguard both the wallet file and the passphrase because together they allow someone to sign messages and send transactions using the account.
+> **Note:** It is **very important** to safeguard both the private key and the passphrase because together they allow someone to sign messages and send transactions using the account.

 ### Check the node is accessible